-The Department of Economics at the University of Warwick has an active Economic Development and History Research Group, with a weekly external seminar, a weekly internal workshop, and high quality PhD students.
+Almost all faculty are members of CAGE in the economics department and some are also members of Warwick Interdisciplinary Centre for International Development (WICID).
+There is a regular weekly external seminar, two weekly internal workshops, and high quality PhD students.
 We also organise international conferences on campus, or in Venice.

 Organisers: Yannick Dupraz